playcanvas/developer.playcanvas.com/content/user-manual/packs/entities/components/script.md

 ![Component Interface](/images/platform/component_script.png)

-To assign a script. type its name into the URL box.
+To assign a script, type its name into the URL box.
 For example, if you want to create a script called car.js, type car.js into the box and hit ENTER.
 This will create a script block below.
-If you click the hyperlinked script name, it will open in the PlayCanvas Script Editor.
+If you click the hyperlinked script name, it will open in the PlayCanvas Code Editor.
 If you type a name of an existing script, autocomplete should activate and again, just press ENTER to add the script to the component.

 ## Properties